+Reduce the proportion of adolescents who report that they rode, during the previous 30 days, with a driver who had been drinking alcohol.
-During the past 30 days, on how many days did you carry a weapon such as a gun, knife, or club?

-During the past 30 days, on how many days did you carry a gun?

-During the past 30 days, on how many days did you carry a weapon such as a gun, knife, or club on school property?
+- 13. During the past 30 days, on how many days did you carry a weapon such as a gun, knife, or club? - 14.
+During the past 30 days, on how many days did you carry a gun? - 15.
+During the past 30 days, on how many days did you carry a weapon such as a gun, knife, or club on school property? - 16.
 During the past 30 days, on how many days did you not go to school because you felt you would be unsafe at school or on your way to or from school?

-During the past 12 months, how many times has someone threatened or injured you with a weapon such as a gun, knife, or club on school property?
+17. During the past 12 months, how many times has someone threatened or injured you with a weapon such as a gun, knife, or club on school property?

 These questions measure violence-related behaviors and school-related violent behaviors.
 Approximately nine out of ten homicide victims in the United States are killed with a weapon of some type, such as a gun, knife, or club.
-Homicide is the second leading cause of death among all youth aged 15-24 (20.3 per 100,000) and is the leading cause of death among black youth aged 15-24 (74.4 per 100,000).
+Homicide is the second leading cause of death among all youth aged 15-24 (14.8 per 100,000) and is the leading cause of death among black youth aged 15-24 (54.7 per 100,000).
 During adolescence, homicide rates increase substantially from a negligible rate of 1.5 per 100,000 in youth aged 5-14 to 20.3 per 100,000 in youth aged 15-24.
 Firearms markedly elevate the severity of the health consequences of violent behavior.
 Firearm-related homicide and firearm-related suicide accounted for 44% and 51%, respectively, of all firearm injury deaths in 1995.
 Unintentional firearm-related fatalities also are a critical problem among children and young adults in the United States.
 During 1996-1997, there were approximately 190,000 fights that did not include a weapon, 115,000 thefts, and 98,000 incidents of vandalism in US schools.
 Nearly 70% of school districts prohibit students from possessing and using a weapon in the school building or on school grounds.

+Reduce weapon carrying by adolescents on school property to 6%.
-During the past 12 months, how many times were you in a physical fight?

-During the past 12 months, how many times were you in a physical fight in which you were injured and had to be treated by a doctor or nurse?

-During the past 12 months, how many times were you in a physical fight on school property?

-During the past 12 months, did your boyfriend or girlfriend ever hit, slap, or physically hurt you on purpose?

-Have you ever been forced to have sexual intercourse when you did not want to?
+- 18. During the past 12 months, how many times were you in a physical fight? - 19.
+During the past 12 months, how many times were you in a physical fight in which you were injured and had to be treated by a doctor or nurse? - 20.
+During the past 12 months, how many times were you in a physical fight on school property? - 21.
+During the past 12 months, did your boyfriend or girlfriend ever hit, slap, or physically hurt you on purpose? - 22.
+Have you ever been physically forced to have sexual intercourse when you did not want to?

 These questions measure the frequency and severity of physical fights, school-related fights, and abusive behavior.
-Physical fighting is an antecedent for many fatal and nonfatal injuries.
-14 During 1996-97, nearly 200,000 fights or physical attacks occurred at schools.
-12 Nearly 60% of adolescents report at least one episode of dating violence 15, while 20% report they had experienced forced sex.
-16 Forced sex has been associated with suicidal ideation and attempts, 17 alcohol and drug use, 18 and increased risk of chronic diseases and somatic symptoms in both reproductive and nonreproductive organ systems.
-19
+Physical fighting is an antecedent for many fatal and nonfatal injuries.14 During 1996-97, nearly 200,000 fights or physical attacks occurred at schools.12 Nearly 60% of adolescents report at least one episode of dating violence15, while 20% report they had experienced forced sex.16 Forced sex has been associated with suicidal ideation and attempts,17 alcohol and drug use,18 and increased risk of chronic diseases and somatic symptoms in both reproductive and nonreproductive organ systems.19